wshuai190/wshuai190.github.io/_pages/about.md

 ### Internship Opportunities

-Shuai is actively seeking internship opportunities for 2023, starting from November or December.
-If you have an opening that aligns with his research interests and expertise, please don't hesitate to reach out by email.
-Thank you for your consideration!

 I'm also looking for an internship.
 Got a spot that matches my skills?
 Shoot me an email!
 I'm as keen as a caffeinated kangaroo.
 Thanks for thinking of me!

 {% include base_path %}

 ## News